Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 provide the same outputs but the inertial mode (default) is more accurate.

 In the event of an INS failure, the Nav Computer reverts to Air Data mode.
-In Air Data mode. the rear pilot must continually monitor and adjust true wind direction and speed, magnetic variation, as the only dead reckoning inputs available to the computer is true airspeed (from the air data computer) and magnetic heading from the compass system.
+In Air Data mode, the rear pilot must continually monitor and adjust true wind direction and speed, magnetic variation, as the only dead reckoning inputs available to the computer is true airspeed (from the air data computer) and magnetic heading from the compass system.
 When the system reverts to Air Data